OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 Even if results obtained so far can be considered more than satisfying, it is further possibile to improve computational performance of SciddicaT by avoiding unnecessary substates updating.
-In fact, in some cases, elementary processes don’t affect one or more model’s substates and therefore their updating becomes only a waste of time.
+In fact, in some cases, elementary processes donâ€™t affect one or more modelâ€™s substates and therefore their updating becomes only a waste of time.

 As we stated above, when we use the implicit `calRun2D()` simulation